Place Names arts and culture project

 Bringing research, arts, culture and community together

 The Place Names program is funded through the Department of Communications & The Arts.
-We have five years funding which allows us to work in a ‘place’ for approximately six months at a time.

 Place Names – the research

 Place names in the southwest of Western Australia are commonly derived from Noongar, the Aboriginal language of the region.
 However, the story of these place names is yet to be fully appreciated.
 As Noongar language is the basis of geographical nomenclature for many names for towns, localities and landmarks in the southwest, current, comprehensive and critical research and analysis of Noongar language documentation is required to interpret and reveal the ancient meanings of these names.

 CAN is partnering with Albany’s Follow the Dream program to empower young Noongar people to document their culture, language, history, identity and sense of place through film.

 According to the last census, there are less than 400 fluent speakers of Noongar language left.
 CAN documentary making program with the Follow the Dream students at Albany Senior High School and North Albany Senior High School has been a fun and inspiring to engage students to learning Noongar language, through interviewing Elders and learning more about the meaning of their local place names.

 Through a series of intensive hands-on workshops, the young people learnt the process of making short films, including how to operate camera and sound equipment, filming techniques, scriptwriting and editing.
 The students also interviewed local Elders, enabling intergenerational cultural transmission along the way.

 This project will culminate in a short documentary that celebrates the importance of language and its connection to place and identity and will be released in 2018.